 - Black font for English translation (and sometimes pinyin)

 And there you have it!
 These are my favorite Instagram accounts for supplemental Chinese learning!
-There are many other Chinese flashcard accounts on Instagram, but I have not included them if they do not post consistently or if they use distracting images or fonts.
+There are many other Chinese flashcard accounts on Instagram, but I have not included them if they do not post consistently or if they use distracting images and fonts.

 What are your favorite educational accounts on Instagram?
 Please leave a comment, because I would love to follow them, too!